 Fit some soffit vents or slate/tile vents and clear the eaves so air can flow correctly.
 DO NOT board directly on to your ceiling joists and DO NOT squash your insulation to board for storage.
-This will cause or add to the problem as well as reducing the efficiency of your insulation by up to 50% or more.
-To get around this so you can add some loft boarding is to install a raised storage area at least 50mm clear of the top of the insulation level so that air can circulate around and underneath the boarded area without being restricted.
-Its best to use a raised loft floor system like LoftZone Raised Loft Floor to do this job correctly and professionally, or you can use a timber trussed raised sub-frame if the LoftZone system is not suitable.
+This will cause or add to the problem, as well as reducing the efficiency of your insulation by up to 50% or more.
+The best way to get around this so you can add some loft boarding, is to install a raised storage area at least 50mm clear of the top of the insulation level, so that air can circulate around and underneath the boarded area without being restricted.
+It's best to use a raised loft floor system like LoftZone Raised Loft Floor to do this job correctly and professionally, or you can use a timber trussed raised sub-frame if the LoftZone system is not suitable.

-Also look for other heat generating appliance in your loft, un-lagged hot pipes from boilers? etc
+Also, look for other heat generating appliances in your loft, such as unlagged hot pipes from boilers etc.

 Some simple checks could solve this problem.
-In some small cases it could simply be bad design but more commonly blocked soffit & air vents or suffocating loft insulation.
+In some small cases it could simply be bad design, but it is more commonly blocked soffit & air vents or suffocating loft insulation.

 Here is a link to raised loft floors

-As a professional company we always strive to improve or better our knowledge in our industry because we want to be the market leaders and the best at what we do.
+As a professional company, we always strive to improve and better our knowledge in our industry, because we want to be the market leaders and the best at what we do.